 This mostly happens with blogs… Especially a personal blog or journal.
-For such sites, you may not need a static home page as the blog page itself might get to serve as the front page.
+For such sites, you may not need a static home page as the blog page is automatically set as a dynamic home page.

 While the static home page is most suitable for business websites to display their business, a dynamic page works best for non-business websites and other websites that don’t have a lot of other things to do, apart from blogging.

-While designing your home page, you’ll want to keep it light weight while designing it in a way that a user will always want to click through relevant links to explore other pages on your website after landing on the home page.
+While designing a home page, you want to keep it light weight.
+Build it in a way that a user will always want to click through relevant links to explore other pages on your website after landing on the home page.